 Consumer demand for healthier food and beverage products has been increasing exponentially.
 Many restaurants and food outlets have included low-calorie foods and low-sugar drinks on their menus.
 Poke bowl restaurants and smoothie outlets are emerging everywhere.

 With increasing consumer demand for healthier foods and drinks, restaurateurs are now allowing their customers to customize their own food and beverage ingredients according to their diets, e.g. sugar-free, vegan, paleo, gluten-free, etc. Many F&B merchants have also offered the BYOM concept (Build Your Own Menu), similar to what Chipotle has done.

 2. Picture-Perfect Products

 Nowadays, not only do F&B merchants have to make their outlets look attractive, they are also required to make their food and beverage products look good.
-Customers don’t just your foods and drinks only based on their taste and quality, but also their presentations.
+Customers don’t just choose your foods and drinks only based on their taste and quality, but also on their presentations.